ecmwf-ifs/ecrad/README.md

 The subdirectories are as follows:

 - `radiation` - the ecRad souce code

-- `radsurf` - source code for radiative transfer in complex surfaces such as vegetation and urban areas - this is UNDER DEVELOPMENT and is likely to be removed as these features will be put in a separate package

 - `ifsaux` - source code providing a (sometimes dummy) IFS environment